platformsh/platformsh-docs/src/configuration/services/elasticsearch.md

 ## Plugins

-The Elasticsearch 2.4 and later containers offer a number of plugins.
+The Elasticsearch 2.4 and later services offer a number of plugins.
 To enable them, list them under the `configuration.extensions` key in your `services.yaml` file, like so:

 ```yaml
 mysearch: